Planning, listed building and other applications - having your say

 What can you comment on?

-When assessing an application we have a legal duty to consider all material planning matters and relevant planning policies (including national policy, Local Plan policies and approved Supplementary Planning Document, Development Plan Documents etc.).
+When assessing an application we have a legal duty to consider all material planning matters and relevant planning policies (including but not limited to national policy, Local Plan policies and approved Supplementary Planning Document, Development Plan Documents).

 All comments we receive about a planning application will be noted, but only planning issues can be taken into account.
 These include: